Women in Church history: Early Spread of Christianity

 Paul Writing His Epistles, (16th-century depiction).
 There is much debate about St Paul's attitude to women in the church, however his early letter to the Galatians defied prevailing culture and offered a vision of gender equality: "there is neither male nor female; for you are all one in Jesus Christ".

-Historian Geoffrey Blainey wrote that women probably comprised the majority in early Christian congregations.
-This large female membership likely stemmed in part from the early church's informal and flexible organization offering significant roles to women.
+Historian Geoffrey Blainey has noted that women probably comprised the majority in early Christian congregations.
+This large female membership likely stemmed in part from the early church's informal and flexible organisation offering significant roles to women.
 Another factor is that there appeared to be no division between clergy and laity.
 Leadership was shared among male and female members according to their skills and talents.
 "But even more important than church organization was the way in which the Gospel tradition and the Gospels themselves, along with the writing of Paul, could be interpreted as moving women beyond silence and subordination."
-Women may also have been driven from Judaism to Christianity through the taboos and rituals related to the menstrual cycle, and a society preference for male over female children.
+Women may also have been driven from Judaism to Christianity through the taboos and rituals related to the menstrual cycle, and a societal preference for male over female children.

 In his Short History of Christianity, Geoffrey Blainey wrote that the early Christians were "sympathetic to women":

 Whereas neither the Jewish, nor the Roman family would warm the hearts of a modern feminist, the early Christians were sympathetic to women.
 Paul himself insisted in his early writings that men and women were equal.
 His letter to the Galatians was emphatic in defying the prevailing culture, and his words must have been astonishing to women encountering Christian ideas for the first time: 'there is neither male nor female; for you are all one in Jesus Christ'.
 Women shared equally in what is called the Lord's Supper or Eucharist, a high affirmation of equality.